U.S. health body questions AstraZeneca's COVID-19 vaccine trial data | Health

 U.S. health body questions AstraZeneca's COVID-19 vaccine trial data

-AstraZeneca may have used "outdated information" in the results of a large-scale COVID-19 vaccine trial, a U.S. health agency said on Tuesday, casting fresh doubt on the shot, its potential U.S. rollout and plunging its developers, once again, into controversy.
-The highly unusual rebuke from federal health officials comes just one day after interim data from the drugmaker showed better-than-expected results from the U.S. trial which had been seen as a scientific counter to concerns that have dogged the shot since late last year.
+AstraZeneca may have released outdated information on its latest COVID-19 vaccine trial, giving an "incomplete" picture of its efficacy, a leading U.S. health agency said on Tuesday, casting doubt on the shot's potential U.S. rollout and plunging its developers, once again, into controversy.
+The surprise public rebuke from federal health officials comes just one day after interim data from the drugmaker showed better-than-expected results from the U.S. trial.
+That had been seen as a scientific counter to concerns that have dogged the shot over its effectiveness and possible side effects.

 "We urge the company to work with the DSMB to review the efficacy data and ensure the most accurate, up-to-date efficacy data be made public as quickly as possible," it said, adding that the DSMB had informed AstraZeneca of its concerns.
 AstraZeneca did not immediately respond to a Reuters request for comment.

-Germany and France resumed inoculations after the EU's drug regulator said last week it was safe but an opinion poll on Monday showed Europeans remained sceptical about its safety.
-Fauci, who also serves as chief medical advisor to U.S. President Joe Biden, said on Monday the U.S. trial found no indication at all of the rare blood clots.
+Later analysis suggested the dosing interval rather than the amount of dose administered was responsible for the difference.
+Confidence in the vaccine took a further hit this month when more than a dozen countries, mostly in Europe, temporarily suspended the shot after reports linked it to a rare blood clotting disorder in a very small number of people.

-Before the blood clot concerns, there were also earlier separate late-stage studies, run by partner Oxford University, that had raised questions about its dosing regimen and the lack of data about its efficacy for elderly people.
-The latest data, which has yet to be reviewed by independent researchers, was based on 141 infections among 32,449 participants.
+The European Union's drug regulator said last week it was safe but an opinion poll on Monday showed Europeans remained sceptical about its safety.
+Fauci, who also serves as chief medical advisor to U.S. President Joe Biden, said on Monday the U.S. trial found no indication at all of the rare blood clots and the statement from the NIAID didn't raise questions about the trial's findings regarding blood clotting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)